Palkovsky/me/content/posts/2025/ebpf-lsm-synchronous-execution-prevention.md

 # Environment

 I'm using `Ubuntu 22.04` VM with a generic `5.15` kernel.
-The important bit is to ensure tha kernel was compiled with `CONFIG_BPF_LSM` and that grub boots it with eBPF for LSM turned on.
+The important bit is to ensure that kernel was compiled with `CONFIG_BPF_LSM` and that grub boots it with eBPF for LSM turned on.

 ```bash
 $ cat /boot/config-$(uname -r)  | grep CONFIG_BPF_LSM